By Kylie Loyd & Jessie Festa. This Upper West Side travel guide contains affiliate links to trusted partners!

 4. Visit the American Museum of Natural History

 The American Museum of Natural History is an entertaining and educational attraction on the Upper West Side that’s great for the whole family and is a uniquely New York experience that shouldn’t be missed!
+It’s one of the best Upper West Side things to do for any visitor.

 Even if you’ve been before, the museum changes its special exhibits on a regular basis, so you can go back again and again and see something new each time!